Digitex City (DGTX) Reaches Market Cap of $12.57 Million

-Digitex City (CURRENCY:DGTX) traded flat against the U.S. dollar during the 1 day period ending at 0:00 AM Eastern on February 24th.
-One Digitex City coin can now be purchased for approximately $0.0135 or 0.00000057 BTC on exchanges.
-Digitex City has a market capitalization of $12.57 million and $2.07 million worth of Digitex City was traded on exchanges in the last 24 hours.
+Digitex City (CURRENCY:DGTX) traded flat against the U.S. dollar during the twenty-four hour period ending at 22:00 PM Eastern on February 25th.
+One Digitex City coin can currently be purchased for approximately $0.0135 or 0.00000057 BTC on popular exchanges.
+Digitex City has a total market cap of $12.57 million and approximately $2.07 million worth of Digitex City was traded on exchanges in the last 24 hours.
 During the last week, Digitex City has traded flat against the U.S. dollar.

 Here’s how other cryptocurrencies have performed during the last 24 hours: